tomberek/mcm/manual/iv.md

 subject to the code regardless where the wrongful act or omission occurred.

-Examples include: counterfeiting (18 U.S.C. --SECT-- 471), and various frauds
+Examples include: counterfeiting (18 U.S.C. &sect; 471), and various frauds

 against the Government not covered by Article 132.